Optimal Dynamic Fees in Automated Market Makers: The model

 In this paper the AMM mechanism works independently of the fee structure because the fees charged by the venue go to the venue's cash account to be redistributed at a later stage.
 In the pool, trading is carried out via the rates $\exratesell$ and $\exratebuy$ so that the depth $\depth$ does not change.
 However, from the point of view of the liquidity taker, the exchange rates include fees.

 {} Our model aims to study how the AMM sets fees dynamically in order to maximize revenue coming from the order flow.
 We fix a probability space $(\Omega, \mathcal{F}, \mathbb{F} = \{ \mathcal{F}_{t} \}_{t \in [0,T]}, \mathbb{P}^{\feeLTsells,\feeLTbuys})$ supporting all the processes we use below.\footnote{A rigorous definition of the probability space would involve a weak formulation of the control problem because the controls affect the intensities of the jump processes that inform the filtration.
 We leave this rigorous treatment out of the paper for readability.
-See Section 3.1 in \citet{Barucci2025} for a formal treatment of this issue.} We model one representative liquidity taker (LT) and assume that their buy and sell order arrivals are described by controlled point processes $\{ \ppbuy_{t} \}_{t \in [0,T]}$ and $ \{\ppsell_{t} \}_{t \in [0,T]}$, respectively, where the fee structure processes $\{\feeLTsells_{t}\}_{t \in [0, T]} $ and $\{\feeLTbuys_{t}\}_{t \in [0, T]}$ are assumed to be predictable.
-In this work, the depth of the pool $\depth$ is fixed throughout $[0,T]$, that is, $T$ is small enough so that LPs do not add or remove liquidity from the pool.
-This allows us to study liquidity taking and optimal fees in isolation.
+See Section 3.1 in \citet{Barucci2025} for a formal treatment of this issue.} We assume that there are two types of market participants: noise traders and arbitrageurs.
+Noise traders submit orders mostly for exogenous reasons but their trading activity does depend on the fees set by the AMM.
+However, it is independent of the centralised reference price.
+We model their sell and buy orders by two controlled point processes